 Join a morning session to get the lowdown and whether bio-based materials could be the right alternative to make your packaging more sustainable.

-Bio-based materials, including bioplastic, are often lauded as a sustainable solution for packaging and an alternative to current materials, but what is their potential?
+Bio-based materials, including bioplastic, are often lauded as a sustainable solution for packaging and an alternative to current materials, so what is their potential?
 What solutions are available?
-Where do they fit into your waste management plans?
+How can they contribute and fit into your waste management plans?
 What do consumers think of them?
-How are they regulated?
+BOOK YOUR TICKET HERE* >

 This interactive morning session, led by Corbion, will provide a platform for you to find out about the latest trends and developments in bio-based materials for packaging and ask your burning questions.